Tulip-Dev/tulip/doc/user/workspace.rst

 .. image:: _images/i_workspace_properties.png

 Here you can manage the properties.
 The eye-shaped check boxes make visible/not visible the properties in the table in the main window.
+The [+ Add new] button allows to create new properties.

-A right click will open a contextual menu offering to create new properties (can also be performed by using the [+ Add new] button) and to *Copy*, *Delete* or *Rename* existing ones.
+A right click will open a contextual menu :

 .. image:: _images/i_workspace_rclick_properties.png

-    :width: 248
+The first menu actions allows to create new properties (same as [+ Add new] button) and to *Copy*, *Delete* or *Rename* existing ones.
+As for the previous menus, the second set of actions allows to manage the property values.

 .. _workspace_adjacency: